 System issues

 Collection of junk emails: One of the initial aims of the system was to collect the number of the junk emails sent within the University.
-Then, the plan was to analyse the number of emails sent before and after the deployment of the website in order to measure the efficiency of the website though the functionalities it offers.
+Then, the plan was to analyse the number of emails sent before and after the deployment of the website in order to measure the efficiency of the website through the functionalities it offers.
 A request was submitted to the IT services team to extract the average number of junk emails exchanged on Surrey’s network.
 In response the team explained that there is no way to pull out the junk emails as all Surrey accounts are automatically listed as ‘safe senders’ and they can’t be filtered as junk unless those emails are marked as junk by the receivers.
-(The email trail can be found in section .
+(The email trail can be found in section 9.1.
 Appendix).

+Mitigation ?

-System , dependencies and timescales
+System risks, dependencies and timescales

-System
+System risks